Julius170/Making_Contract_Calls.demo/README.md

 # Introduction
 One of the most essential and helpful tools a blockchain developer has as an arsenal is making contract calls.
-When working on complex and multi-contract projects it is very likely, that you won't be deploying a single smart contract file for the whole production.
+When working on complex and multi-contract projects, it is very likely, that you won't be deploying a single, smart contract file for the whole production.
 You might even deploy some contracts earlier than others.

-Making contract calls is a flexible way for deployed contracts to interact with other deployed contracts on the blockchain.
+Making contract calls is a flexible way for deployed contracts to interact with others on the blockchain.
-This way rather than having a messy long line of code, you have a network of contracts interacting with each other on the blockchain.
+This way, rather than having a messy long line of code, you have a network of contracts interacting with each other on the blockchain.

-Throughout this tutorial you will learn how to:
+Throughout this tutorial, you will learn how to:

-* Install and Setup Hardhat.
+Install and Setup Hardhat.
-* Create a dummy smart contract.
+Create a dummy smart contract.
-* Use hardhat to deploy to the Celo Alfajores Network.
+Use hardhat to deploy to the Celo Alfajores Network.
-* Create a proficient test script on a hardhat.
+Create a proficient test script on a hardhat.
-* And make contract calls on your deployed contract using hardhat test scripts.
+And make contract calls on your deployed contract using hardhat test scripts.

 # Prerequisites
 To get the best out of this tutorial, you should have a basic and foundational understanding of the following:
-* Celo Alfajores testNet
+* Celo Alfajores Testnet
 * Faucets
 * Hardhat, Don't worry, you will be installing hardhat alongside this tutorial
 * Node `node` and Node Package Manager `npm`.
 This tutorial will make use of the node package manager.

 You should have the node package manager `npm` pre-installed.
 Follow the links for more information on installing `node` and node package manager `npm`.

+# Requirements
+* We'll need Metamask in this tutorial.
+Install it from HERE.
+* Make sure to have NodeJS 12.0.1+ version installed.

-## Brief definition of Keywords
+# A brief definition of Keywords
 Before you get started with this tutorial, here is a quick recap of the keywords you'll be working with during this tutorial.

 ## Celo Alfajores
 The [Celo Alfajores](https://blog.celo.org/introducing-alfajores-1b162ebcb44d) is a test network run by the Celo Team.
-It is a blockchain simulation that enables deployments and testing of smart contracts on a fake blockchain.
-Although it is regarded as a fake blockchain, it primarily simulates deploying and testing contracts on the Celo Blockchain
+It is a blockchain simulation that enables deployments and testing of smart contracts on a testing  blockchain.
+Although it is regarded as a testing blockchain, it primarily simulates deploying and testing contracts on the Celo Blockchain
-It functions exactly as effectively as on the Celo mainnets, except you call transactions using faucet funding (fake money).
+It functions exactly as effectively as on the Celo mainnets, except you call transactions using faucet funding (testnet money).

 ## Faucets
-[Faucets](https://coinmarketcap.com/alexandria/article/what-is-a-crypto-faucet) are simply fake money funded into your wallet only to interact with a testNet **fake Blockchain**.
+[These](https://coinmarketcap.com/alexandria/article/what-is-a-crypto-faucet) are simply **testnet money** funded into your wallet only to interact with a **Testnet Blockchain**.
-To make transactions on the Alfajores TestNet you need faucets in Celo USD **CUSD**.
+To make transactions on the Alfajores Testnet you need CELO Testnet **tokens**.

-Following this tutorial, you will need **CUSD** faucets to deploy and make transactions on the Celo Alfajores blockchain.
+Following this tutorial, you will need **CELO faucets** to deploy and transact on the Celo Alfajores blockchain.
 Getting faucets is always as easy as taking these few baby steps:
 1. Head over to the [faucet](https://link-url-here.org) site for the testnet you need.
-For example, a Celo Alfajor faucet will give you fake money to interact with the Celo Alfajore testnet.
+For example, a Celo Alfajore faucet will give you tokens to interact with the Celo Alfajore testnet (which you will also use in this tutoria).

 2. Copy your wallet address from metamask or your preferred wallet and paste it into the tab.

-3. complete the authentication process, usually ***i am not a robot***.
-Click the und button and wait for about 15 to 90 seconds depending on the requesting network and you'll notice an increase in your wallet balance.
+3. Complete the authentication process, usually, ***I am not a robot captcha***.
+Click the send button and wait for about 15 to 90 seconds, depending on the requesting network, and you'll notice an increase in your wallet balance.

 ## HardHat
-[Hardhat](https://hardhat.org/) an Ethereum Development Environment that runs on `ether-js`, and other basic EVM-compatible libraries.
+[This](https://hardhat.org/) is an Ethereum Development Environment that runs on `ether-js`, and other basic EVM-compatible libraries.
 It is used for compiling, running, and deploying solidity smart contracts.

 ## Calling Contracts
 What are the contract calls referred to in this tutorial?
 Making a contract call simply means calling the functions from a deployed contract into another deployed contract on the blockchain.
-The calls can be made to retrieve data from a query function, to a payable function for making payment, or even a modifier function for modifying a variable state
+The calls can be made to retrieve data from a query function, to a payable function for making payments, or even a modifier function for modifying a variable state.

-Now that you've been reminded of the tools we'll be needing, it's time to get your hands dirty with writing code to understand the purpose of this tutorial.
+Now that you've been reminded of the tools we'll need, it's time to get your hands dirty with writing code to understand the purpose of this tutorial.

-## Installing and Setting up Hardhat
+# Installing and Setting up Hardhat
 To get started with the coding part o this tutorial, you need to install Hardhat.
-In the next couple of steps, you will learn how to install Hardhat into your local work environment using yarn on you're preferred Package Manager.
+In the next couple of steps, you will learn how to install Hardhat into your local work environment using yarn on your preferred package manager.

 1. Create a workspace in you're preferred code editor.